Last Updated on by Mitch Rezman

 As for fruits and veggies you just have to test.
 Pomegranate seeds are fun, although our birds (we have 4 rescued budgies) can also eat a lot of romaine lettuce that we use throughout their cages.

 Peaches likes warm corn.
 We tried several frozen vegetables and she doesn’t like it as much cold, so we keep on buying dollar bags of frozen veggies and mixing them, looking for the right combination.
 This last run has been corn and peas which we microwave for 50 seconds in water and then let cool for about five minutes.

 Our ringneck Sunshine, of 20 years loved frozen and cold veggies.
 We would make a bowl of frozen vegetables, adding a second bag of frozen corn and he would sit on the edge of the bowl pulling out the corn.
 Clearly getting brain freeze but would squeal with delight!

 Many times it’s not the food it’s the delivery system.
 Parrots are not hardwired to eat out of overflowing bird food bowls.
 They instinctively want to search for food during daylight hours.

-Senegal chooses working by foraging over full open food dish – video
+African grey chooses to work by foraging over full open food dishes – video

 We call that foraging and enrichment.
-By not making it so easy for your bird to eat can in fact encourage birds eat more.
+Not making it so easy for your bird to eat can in fact encourage birds to eat more.